About Oxford Reading Tree

 As the UK’s most successful reading scheme, Oxford Reading Tree is currently used in over 80% of primary schools and has helped millions of children from all over the world learn to read ... and love to read.
 Rooted in reading for pleasure and with synthetic phonics at its heart, Oxford Reading Tree's well-loved characters, breadth (over 800 books!) and varied writing styles give children everything they need to become confident readers.

 Schools across the world use Oxford Reading Tree books, including series such as Floppy's Phonics, Biff, Chip and Kipper, Traditional Tales, Songbirds Phonics, inFact, and Story Sparks.
 A separate range of books, each containing supporting notes for parents, have been created to support learning at home.

 How are children taught to read at school?

 Reading is one of the most important things your child will learn at school.
 In England, children are taught to read the words on the page using phonics.
 Phonics is an approach to reading that focuses on building words from sounds.
 A sound might be represented by a letter (such as ‘s’ or ‘m’) or a group of letters (like ‘ch’ or ‘igh’).
 Children start by learning the letters and the sounds they make, and how to put them together to read simple words.
 We have a useful audio guide to phonics on our Phonics made easy page.

-How can I help my child learn to read at home?You'll find lots of expert advice and helpful tips on Oxford Owl's reading pages, and on our blog.
+How can I help my child learn to read at home?You'll find lots of expert advice and helpful tips on our Reading at home pages, and on our blog.
 The most important thing you can do is make the time to read with your child every day, whether a book sent home from school, borrowed from the library or from your own bookshelves.
 The Oxford Reading Tree 'My Phonics Kit' is a great resource to have at home, and the Read with Biff, Chip & Kipper series has been especially developed to support learning at home.